Scripps and Kaiser Physicians First in San Diego to Study Dissolvable Stent

 Named the “Absorb,” the implant is a small mesh tube scaffold that is designed to open a blocked heart vessel, restore blood flow to the heart and then dissolve into the blood vessel over time.
 Scripps Health is the first site in San Diego to begin studying the implant in a clinical trial sponsored by the device’s creator, Abbott Vascular.

-“Up until now, the drug-coated stent was the most advanced technology available to treat blocked vessels,” said Paul Teirstein, principal study investigator and director of interventional cardiology at Scripps Clinic.
+“Up until now, the drug-coated stent was the most advanced technology available to treat blocked vessels,” said Paul Teirstein, MD, principal study investigator and director of interventional cardiology at Scripps Clinic.
 “The hope is that by using the Absorb scaffold, vessels can return to the state they were in before the blockage occurred.
 When more blood flow is needed, they will be able to expand, when less is needed they can contract.”

 In the randomized trial, patients either receive the Absorb bioresorbable vascular scaffold (BVS) or a standard drug-coated stent.
 On July 31, the first patient at Scripps Clinic underwent the procedure.
 Since that time, Dr. Teirstein has had 15 more patients participate in the study.
 In a separate arm of the study, Kaiser Permanente interventional cardiologists Richard Fortuna, M.D., and Jeffrey Cavendish, M.D., expect to enroll their first patient in late October at Scripps Memorial Hospital La Jolla.
 Scripps is the exclusive provider of cardiac surgery and interventional cardiology to the more than 500,000 Kaiser members across San Diego County.